pdjr-n2k/ROM106/README.md

 The project consists of a microcontroller-based hardware design and associated firmware.
-The stock firmware realizes an NMEA 2000 switchbank interface that transmits
+The stock firmware realises an NMEA 2000 switchbank interface that transmits
 [PGN 127501 Binary Status Report]() messages and responds to